HadiaAqeel14/HadiaAqeel14/README.md

  ## It's **Hadia Aqeel** here.
- - this is a *home base* for my Github adventures.
+  This is a *home base* for my Github adventures.

 - 🔭 I’m currently working on SDGs.
 - 🌱 I’m learning Latest trends of technology and Python.